lancedb/lancedb/docs/src/search.md

 tbl.search(np.random.randn(1536)).to_pandas()
 ```

+While other formats like Arrow/Pydantic/Python dicts have a natural
+way to handle nested schemas, pandas can only store nested data as a
+python dict column, which makes it difficult to support nested references.
-For a table with a nested schema, you can also tell LanceDB to flatten
+So for convenience, you can also tell LanceDB to flatten a nested schema
-the schema when creating the pandas dataframe.
+when creating the pandas dataframe.

 ```python
 tbl.search(np.random.randn(1536)).to_pandas(flatten=True)